matrix-org/matrix-spec-proposals/proposals/3767-time-based-notification-filtering.md

             "day_of_week": [1, 2, 3, 4, 5] // Monday - Fri
         },
         {
-            // no time_of_day, all day on Sunday is matched "day_of_week": [7] // Sunday
+            // no time_of_day, all day is matched "day_of_week": [7] // Sunday
         }
 },